Acquira’s Investment Committee Will Help You Find Better Businesses

 In fact, Ken says that some of the advice the Committee gave him during the presentation didn’t have much of an impact on him until he actually sat down in the owner’s chair.
 After all, Ken had no experience in the granite industry.

 “There's just a lot of specific things that the Investment Committee was really good at opening my eyes to that I never would have known,” he explains.
 “There are really specific things about that particular business that I would need help with.
 [The Committee] cut my learning curve way down.
-So when I got here, I'm finding a lot of those things that they had told me at the front end, now I'm seeing are true.”
+So when I got here, I'm finding many of those things they had told me at the front end, now I'm seeing are true.”

 Advice: Don’t Wait For The Sweetheart Deal